 7. Walk it out

-Both movement and being outdoors are incredibly theraputic during times of stress and grief, so getting on your feet for some nice walks outside is something I recommend to anyone going through a break-up.
+Both movement and being outdoors are incredibly therapeutic during times of stress and grief, so getting on your feet for some nice walks outside is one of my most favorite break-up tips.

 Being outside helps to get you out of your head, and exercise helps to release endorphins, both vital aspects for getting through your break-up.

-Want to chat one-on-one about your break-up?
+Want to chat one-on-one about your break-up or get more break-up tips?
 Contact me here to tell me what’s going on for you and to hear about my coaching support.